 Appear calm, cool and confident.
 Do not appear desperate.
 The best strategy to develop appropriate body language is to practice in front of a mirror or get feedback from friends and family.
-You can also practice using InterviewStream: dol.ny.gov/interviewstream.

 WHAT TO TAKE TO THE INTERVIEW

 It is important to be prepared with a list of things you will need to bring with you to the interview.
 Here are a few things you should bring: